yourlabs/django-autocomplete-light/docs/source/index.rst

 - **less sucking** code, no funny hacks, clean api, as few code as possible, that also means this is not for pushovers

-So, if you know django-ajax-selects, it does the same thing, and much more, with half the code of django-ajax-selects.

 Contents
 --------